-- to offer formal courses to adult educators and trainers in the public and private sector, thus addressing a long standing gap in education and training opportunities open to adult educators in KZN; - to engage in and provide a base for research and debate in reading, literacy, adult education and community engagement; - to run non-formal adult education courses in response to expressed community needs; - to establish, maintain and promote cooperative working relationships with NGOs, the private sector and government departments in Pietermaritzburg, and with UKZN; - to support the proposed KwaZulu-Natal Community College in offering a range of formal and non-formal adult basic education courses in line with international standards and best practices in order to redress past disadvantage; - to build this unit to become a recognised Southern African centre of specialisation in literacy, and adult and community education.
+to build this unit to become a recognised Southern African centre of specialisation in literacy, and adult and community education. to offer formal courses to adult educators and trainers in the public and private sector, thus addressing a long-standing gap in education and training opportunities open to adult educators in the country; to engage in and provide a base for research and debate in reading, literacy, adult education and community engagement; to run non-formal adult education courses in response to expressed community needs; to establish, maintain and promote cooperative working relationships with NGOs, the private sector and government departments, community colleges wherein our students teach. to support the proposed Community Colleges in offering a range of formal and non-formal adult basic education courses in line with international standards and best practices in order to redress past disadvantage; To provide curriculum that is responsive to socio-economic, and community needs of adult citizens in South Africa; П To enhance the provision of adult education for people living in SA